dameya868/SegmentRoads/README.md

 In the second approach images were cropped from the original images and masks to resize them to 256*256.
 This allows for better training efficiency.

 Activation function used was elu - Exponential Linear Unit as it helps converge faster.
+This activation function does not become zero like Relu for the negative values.
+Thus it avoids the dying relu problem.
 The HE Normal initializer is used for a truncated normal distribution centered around 0.
 It is noticed that some image quality is lost in translation from jpeg to png.
 The neural network architecture was taken from skyeyenet with 5 upsampling layers and 4 downsampling layers to map to the masks images.

+Batchnormalization was used on the layers to ensure standardization and hence faster training of the network.

 The data is stored on